 - Crankcase Heater- a long line set application can critically increase the charge level needed for a system.
 As a result, the system is very prone to refrigerant migration during its off-cycle and a crankcase heater will help minimize this risk.
 A crankcase heater is recommended for any long line application (50 watt minimum). - 2.
-TXV Requirement: All line set applications over 50 ft will require a TXV. - 3.
 Hard Start Assist- increased charge level in long line applications can require extra work from the compressor at start-up.
-A hard start assist device may be required to overcome this. - 4.
-Liquid Line Solenoid A long line set application can critically increase the charge level needed for a system.
-As a result, the system is very prone to refrigerant migration during its off-cycle and a liquid line solenoid will help minimize this.
-A liquid line solenoid is recommended for any long line application on straight cooling units.
+A hard start assist device may be required to overcome this.